Introduction:

 8. Load-dependent valve (ALR)

-9. Diaphragm cylinders (front)
+9. Diaphragm chambers (front)

-10. Diaphragm cylinders (rear)
+10. Diaphragm chambers (rear)

-11. Spring brake cylinders (rear)
+11. Spring brake chambers (rear)

 12. Check valve